 Assemble Your Ornament Wreath

-To begin your DIY Christmas Wreath, you’ll first want to cut a bunch of wire pieces, about 7-8″ long and then bend the wires in half.
+To begin, you will first want to cut a bunch of wire pieces, about 7-8″ long and then bend the wires in half.
 Go ahead and cut 30 or so.
 You can always add more later, if needed.

-Now, take one of the folded wires and thread 3 ornaments through their hangers.
+Now, you will take one of the folded wires and thread 3 ornaments through their hangers.
 Twist the wire 2 or 3 times to secure them.

 My wires are a little messy back there but trust me, they are not at all visible.
-You can trim the excess wires, though, if you’d like.
+And, you can always trim the excess wires, if you like.
 Just don’t trim them too short so you don’t lose any ornaments!

 The beauty of using shatterproof ornaments instead of glass, is that you can hang this Christmas Wreath just about anywhere from the front door to a kid’s room.